 It's important to set up your video cache option.
 You will never lose your files if you take this precaution.

 It's that simple.

 There's a catch to this: the recovered files may not have high quality like the originals.
 More so, they are often glitchy or" jumpy".
 Furthermore, your cached video isn't always the full video; it is smaller and doesn't record the last few seconds before a crash or malfunction.

 No doubt, it is a painful experience when you mistakenly delete a video or picture from your Drone SD card or system.
 At this point, you are faced with different modes of action to recover your lost files.
 Amidst all these options, Recoverit Photo Recovery offers you a higher chance of getting your pictures and videos back.
 Let's take a look at what this software has to offer.

 Its advanced file-recovery algorithm helps to recover files without a compromise on the quality.
-More so, the Recoverit Photo Recovery’s deep search algorithm goes deeper into the photos structure and effects a record-high recovery rate of 96 percent.
+More so, Recoverit Photo Recovery's deep search algorithm goes deeper into the structure and effects of the photo a record-high recovery rate of 96 percent.
 According to verified users, this software has recovered up to 70gb worth of photos in just 3 hours.

 Most photo recovery tools do not have the required analyzer to effectively restore photos.
 Heck!
 It's the reason why some will only recover photos at low speed with less quality.
 However, Recoverit Photo Recovery boasts of a fast scan speed driven by an in-built photos analyzer.
 It's no surprise that this software has a recovery rate of 98 percent.

 Recoverit Photo Recovery functions well on both Mac and Windows OS.
 There's no difference in the interface irrespective of the device.
 You also don't have to worry about any form of glitch on either of its platforms.